What’s good for your users is also good for SEO. Your users prefer not to read long blocks of text. It’s boring. It’s unattractive.

 The headline is the title of your content.
 This sets your users and Google’s crawlers’ expectations for the entire page.

-Headline Best Practices:
+Headline Best Practices for SEO:

 - Introduce the page’s most important keyword theme.